-Navigator works by detecting the most dominant pitch at any given moment in time -- Navigator can not
+Navigator works by detecting the most dominant pitch at any given moment in time -- Navigator can not detect

-detect multiple simultaneous notes.
+multiple simultaneous notes.

-Though Navigator can make reasonably accurate transcriptions in most circumstances, Navigator's
+Though Navigator can make reasonably accurate transcriptions in most circumstances, Navigator's note detector is

-note detector is not absolute and occasionally makes errors and might add some erroneous notes.
+not absolute and occasionally makes errors and might add some erroneous notes.
 But Navigator's editing tools allow

 you to quickly hear, evaluate, and delete or modify any false notes.

 Navigator is designed to work on musical instrument solos, and is not really intended to detect the pitch of a human

 voice.
 Harmonically dense instruments like electric guitars, saxophones, blues harmonicas, and clarinets will detect

-better than harmonically sparse instruments, such as a flute or
+better than harmonically sparse instruments, such as a flute or piano.

 |Slowed-down Play Speeds Increase Detail.

-Navigator can also detect notes at different Slowed-down Speeds, which play the music more slowly
+Navigator can also detect notes at different Slowed-down Speeds, which play the music more slowly make

 than detections done at the normal play speed.

-Slowed-down Speeds can also help the user gradually learn how to finger the notes of a solo as they
+Slowed-down Speeds can also help the user gradually learn how to finger the notes of a solo as they play

 Navigator also comes with other educational tools, such as the ability to mark and store musical phrases

 of the MP3 recording.
-These stored musical phrases can later be reloaded from hard drive and played
+These stored musical phrases can later be reloaded from hard drive and played in

-in a Infinite Loop mode during practice sessions.
+a Infinite Loop mode during practice sessions.

 |Animation Choices for Visual Feedback.

 To help users follow the music, Navigator comes with a couple of different animation devices: the DrivingView and the Revolver.
+The Revolver

-The Revolver resembles the face of a clock, but instead of having numbers for the hours, it has the notes' letter-names for the 12 pitches in an octave.
+resembles the face of a clock, but instead of having numbers for the hours, it has the notes' letter-names for the 12 pitches in an octave.
 As

 the music plays, the currently detected midi note lights up at that note's position on the circle.

 The DrivingView animation is much more sophisticated and shows future notes flowing into the DrivingView from its far right side.
 And at the

 same time, the current playing note lights up on the DrivingView's rectangular gauge at the left.
 DrivingViews also come in different formats.

 You can choose DrivingViews that have their notes flow vertically (far right), and also pick from different sizes of DrivingViews.
 And when the

-music is stopped, you can select and edit the notes of a Notelist upon the
+music is stopped, you can select and edit the notes of a Notelist upon the DrivingView.

 |More Midi Device Choices.

 Nothing is needed other than Microsoft Windows, in order to use Navigator.
-Windows comes with a free, built-in, Midi Synthesizer
+Windows comes with a free, built-in, Midi Synthesizer which can

-which can play the notes that the Realtime Note Detector finds.
+play the notes that the Realtime Note Detector finds.

-Users can quickly pick from 96 stock Midi Instruments which are included with Windows while playing the music with the help of
+Users can quickly pick from 96 stock Midi Instruments which are included with Windows while playing the music with the help of the Midi

 Navigator can also access External Midi Devices that you might have connected to your computer.
-Then, while detecting notes
+Then, while detecting notes or playing

-connected to your External Midi Device.
+External Midi Device.

-PitchScope Navigator is a type of educational software and is simple enough to use for children 8 years and older, if an adult or
+PitchScope Navigator is a type of educational software and is simple enough to use for children 8 years and older, if an adult or older child will

-older child will read the Online Help File, and show the child Navigator's basic commands.
+read the Online Help File, and show the child Navigator's basic commands.
 This software does not require a child to know how to read music, or

 even how to play a musical instrument.

 At its simplest, all a child must do to us the software is to load a MP3 file, and press the Play Button.
-As the music plays, the newly
+As the music plays, the newly detected

-detected notes animate across the DrivingView as they are being played through Windows built-in Midi Synthesizer.
+notes animate across the DrivingView as they are being played through Windows built-in Midi Synthesizer.

-PitchScope Navigator can be used as a discovery tool that introduces a child to some of the building blocks of music -- almost like
+PitchScope Navigator can be used as a discovery tool that introduces a child to some of the building blocks of music -- almost like a microscope

 with which to observe the notes of an instrumental solo.